 - Your back (seriously I know it sounds like I’m being a mother hen but…)

 - Seriously measure and then do it again (garage doors are expensive)

 - Weight.
 Ceilings will hold considerably less weight than walls per joist.

 - Measure again.
 Make sure you have enough room across joists.

 - Check the specifications on the system you are getting and make sure your joists are the right distance apart.

-As with anything the prices range from the reasonable like the Fleximount system which can hold up to 600 lbs. (we go into that one in some more detail here) to this one, the more luxurious Auxx-Lift which is a motorized ceiling mounted shelf system.
-It’s a real back saver but you need a little room, a bit more planning and probably help installing it.
+As with anything the prices range from reasonable like the Fleximount System available on Amazon which can hold up to 600 lbs. (we go into that one in some more detail here) to this one, the more luxurious Auxx-Lift which is a motorized ceiling mounted shelf system.
+It’s a real back saver but you need a little room, a bit more planning and probably help to install it.
 Update January 13, 2019: The only ceiling pulley we recommend at this point is the Store Your Board Hi-Lift.
 Please see our “store your ladder” article for brands we dismissed as not being safe.
 Some other things you might want to consider are pulley strap systems to hang things like ladders and kayaks or other bulky but not too heavy items.
-You want to limit the weight you have hanging from individual ceiling joists to under 150 lbs. so boards, bikes, kayaks and canoes are fine.
+You want to limit the weight you have hanging from individual ceiling joists to under 150 lbs. so boards, bikes, kayaks, and canoes are fine.
 Remember, all platforms spread that weight across a few joists.
 Again, look carefully and use that stud finder!
-You defiantly don’t want to hang anything from just the sheet rock.
+You defiantly don’t want to hang anything from just the sheetrock.

 - What do you need access to on a regular basis

 - Are there any good specific solutions (balls, kayaks, garden tools) that you could use